h-shukla/Travel-Logger/README.md

 # Travel logger

-- Integration with openstreetmap api (google maps api requires card)
-- Click to select place or search with search bar
-- Add personalized comments/reviews
+- Make list of your visited places and add it's comments
-- Add community review or read what others have to say
+- Look at what others have posted about that place as well
-- Personal travel journal with community feature
+- Have ability to either publish your travel log to everyone or keep it just for yourself as well
+- Dark mode & Light mode switch (very important)

 # TODO

-# Backend
+## Backend
 - [x] Make logs model
 - [x] Make users model
 - [x] Link users model with logs model